aat440hz/RF433-TelnetChatMorseCode-M5StickCPlus/README.md

 Transmitter Mode:

 Send a test message using Button A on the device or via Telnet where you can send messages up to 30 characters in length for standard text messages or longer messages using Morse code.
+The LED will also display Morse code feedback for transmitted messages.

 Receiver Mode:

 The device will listen for incoming messages and display them upon receipt, whether they are standard text messages or Morse code messages.
+The LED will provide Morse code feedback for received messages.

 Contributions

 Feel free to contribute, improve, or suggest enhancements to this project!

 Note: Due to the 30-character limitation for standard text messages, users should craft messages concisely to ensure they are transmitted and received accurately and effectively.
-With the Morse code feature, longer messages can be transmitted more efficiently.
+With the Morse code feature, longer messages can be transmitted more efficiently, and the LED integration enhances communication capabilities.